tnichols217/notes/APArt/Sustained Investigation.md

 #### Questions
 - How has my perception of instruments changed?
 - What have instruments meant to me in the past versus now?
+- How can I simultaneously capture the complex relationship between my progress as an instrumentalist and evolving perspective?

 #### Ideas
 - show being intimidated [1-2], disgusted [3], belittled [4-5], and disoriented [6-7]